yanch2116/CDBA/Readme.md

 3. Press Ctrl+E in Blender to run addon
 4. Press A in Blender to stop addon or wait until the data transfer is complete

-> In step 3, you'd better select `Armature`, otherwise bugs may occur.
-Also, the mouse must be placed in the 3D viewport area(where the model is), otherwise the addon will not run.
+> In step 3, you'd better make Armature active, otherwise bugs may occur.
+Also, the mouse must be placed in the 3D viewport area(where the 3d model is), otherwise the addon will not run.

 ## Something about Blender